MartinLRead/binder_voila_floods/README.md

 To display the notebook using Binder, the steps are:
 1) Ensure the file is in a public GitHub repository that contains a 'requirements' file listing dependencies;
-2) Go to Binder and enter the URL of the GitHub repository, then select 'Launch'.
+2) Go to Binder and enter the parent URL of the GitHub repository (https://github.com/MartinLRead/binder_voila_floods) and the ipynb file name (voila_demo5.ipynb), then select 'Launch'.